ivanesc/FullstackOpen2023/README.md

   participant server
-  Note right of browser: client adds new note "Example text" in the form text field and submit browser->server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note Note right of server: The server saves a new note in the db.json file adding the content of the note that comes from the browser's post request and responds with a redirection request to the browser to request   the content of the notes page again
+  Note right of browser: client adds new note "Example text" in the form text field and submit browser->server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note Note left of server: The server saves a new note in the db.json file adding the content of the note that comes from the browser's post request and responds with a redirection request to the browser to request   the content of the notes page again

-  Note over browser: the POST method reloads browser, generating a new get call to server for to get all the notes again browser->server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/notes server-->browser: HTML-code browser->server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/main.css
+  Note right of browser: the POST method reloads browser, generating a new get call to server for to get all the notes again browser->server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/notes server-->browser: HTML-code browser->server: HTTP GET https://studies.cs.helsinki.fi/exampleapp/main.css